robkavanagh/maser/README.md

 MASER (**M**agnetically inter**A**cting **S**tars and **E**xoplanets in the **R**adio) is a tool for computing the visibility of radio emission produced by magnetic star-planet interactions over time.
 It calculates the geometry of these interactions on the fly from the relevant system parameters.
 While it was developed for research on planet-hosting M-dwarfs, it is well suited for application to any magnetised body that can interact with an orbiting satellite (e.g. planets, brown dwarfs, white dwarfs).
 It is written in Python, and is described in [Kavanagh & Vedantham (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.524.6267K).
 It can be installed on Unix systems as described below, or alternatively used via its dedicated web app (coming soon).

 # Installation
-`maser` can be installed on Unix systems via `pip`:
+MASER can be installed on Unix systems via `pip`:
 ```
 pip install git+https://github.com/robkavanagh/maser.git
 ```
 Its sole dependency is NumPy (>version 1.23).

 # Basic usage
-Once installed, you can import `maser` into a Python workflow via:
+Once installed, you can utilise MASER in your Python workflow via:
 ```
 from maser import maser
 ```